Can Benzene Be Found In Paint?

 What’s So Dangerous about Benzene?

 Benzene is a colorless, flammable liquid that, like all other VOCs, have a very distinctive smell.
 In this case, you can easily recognize it for its sweetish odor.
-What’s also a notable characteristic of this substance is its ability to evaporate very quickly, particularly when it’s exposed to air.
+A notable characteristic of this substance is the ability to evaporate very quickly, particularly when it’s exposed to air.

 If you are a smoker, you might know it from the ingredient list on your cigarette pack.